abhijeetforprojectonly2000-ai/smartstudy/README.md

 If this occurs, the service will automatically restart (30-50 seconds).

 **For testing, please use only the provided sample PDFs from the repository**

+### 2. Internal Server Error (500) During Upload

+⚠️ **You may see "Internal Server Error 500" during PDF upload - This is NOT a backend bug!**

+**What's happening:**
+- Render free tier has strict memory limits (512MB RAM)
+- During PDF processing, the server may temporarily exceed this limit
+- Render forcefully terminates the process, causing a 500 error
+- **However, the upload often completes successfully before termination**

+**How to verify your upload succeeded:**

+1. **Wait 30-60 seconds** after seeing the error
+2. **Refresh the page** or navigate to the Source Selector
+3. **Check if your PDF appears** in the document library
+4. If it appears, the upload was successful despite the error message

+**Why this happens:**
+- The backend code is functioning correctly
+- It's a hosting platform limitation (not a code issue)
+- Render's free tier aggressively manages memory
+- The process completes but gets killed during cleanup

+**Recommended solution:**
+- Upgrade to Render's paid tier ($25/month for 2GB RAM)
+- Or migrate to Railway/Fly.io for better memory handling
+- For MVP testing, simply verify your PDF after the error

+**Technical explanation:**
+The backend successfully:
+1. Receives the file
+2. Extracts text content
+3. Saves to MongoDB
+4. Stores file metadata

+But Render kills the process during the HTTP response phase due to memory constraints.
+The data is already saved, hence refreshing shows your PDF.

 ## Table of Contents